 All of this greatly offsets the $500 one-time fee, which is lower than going through other incorporation options.

-But the real value of Stripe Atlas is the community around it.
-Atlas entrepreneurs help each other in amazing ways, whether over the official Atlas forum or unofficial channels, such as this Facebook group started by Ashwin.
+But the real value of Stripe Atlas is the surrounding community.
+Atlas entrepreneurs help each other in amazing ways, whether over the official Atlas forum or unofficial channels, such as this Facebook group started by Ashwin (unofficial group is not maintained anymore).
+There used to be in-person events before COVID-19 which seems like not returning soon.

-Even if they had removed all their freebies and upped their fees to match other incorporation services, I would have still used Atlas just for its active community and amazing support.
+Even if they had removed all their freebies and upped their fees to match other incorporation services, I would have still used Atlas just for its active community and incredible support.

 We are grateful for the help we received from the Stripe Atlas community.
-In fact, this huge article is motivated by our desire to pay it back, or better, pay it forward.
+In fact, this long article is motivated by our desire to pay it back, or better, pay it forward.

 If you are a company looking to take the next step in your growth, consider Atlas.
 We recommend it.